bright/new-www/content/blog/43-reasons-why-we-love-working-at-bright-inventions-2021-edition.md

 published: true
 language: en
 ---
 **We have decided to stop for a moment and think about our bright culture.
 We asked people to answer a simple yet meaningful question – Why do you work at Bright Inventions?
-Our Bright Team submitted their answers and let me be clear – the participation was voluntary.
+Our bright team submitted their answers and let me be clear – the participation was voluntary.
 No one was forced and never will be to write some puff pieces.**

 <div className="image">![Bright Inventions team](/images/collage_reasons_to_work.png "Bright Inventions team")</div>